 My name is Mick Brazier.
 I joined our governing body in November 2019.

 I have been lucky enough to be elected chair of our Governing body in September 2020.

 I have lived in the Dover area all my life.
 My background is in business having owned my own company for many years.
 I am now medically retired due to disability which means I have lots of time available to support our school in my role as a governor.

 I have more than 15 years of experience as a school governor in Primary and Special Schools and have previously served as chair of governors in two other schools.

 In my time as a governor I have had the opportunity to gain a wealth of knowledge about education and the way schools work, having gone through most situations than can arise within the school setting.
 I find being a school governor is extremely rewarding.

 Areas of responsibility: Leadership & Management, Safeguarding (including e-safety), Personal Development, PE and Sports Premium.

-Vice chair of governors (Co-opted Governor)
+Interim chair of governors (Co-opted Governor)

 Hello, my name is Linda Lang.

 My professional work has been in the field of education – initially primary trained – I went on to study for diplomas in the education of hearing impaired children and in paediatric audiology.
 I have worked in a range of settings and across the age ranges.
 My last post was the Head of Service for a team of advisory teachers supporting infants, children and young people (0-19), their families, schools and colleges.
 We worked closely with health, social services and other educational services.
 I also have some experience of OFSTED and Quality Assurance.